128technology/docs/docs/bcp_salt_pillars.md

 ## Using Salt Pillars

 Pillars are tree-like structures of data defined on the Salt Master and passed through to Salt Minions.
-They allow confidential, targeted data to be securely sent only to the relevant Salt Minion.
-Pillars are commonly used to store variable information for each Salt Minion, which are used when the Salt Minion renders a Salt state before executing it.
-Here is an example of a common approach for using Salt pillars:
+Salt pillars are intended to be used for confidential information as the information is encrypted and sent securely to the respective Salt Minion.
+The Salt Minion uses the pillar data assigned to its Minion ID to render Salt states before executing them.
+The following is an example of a common approach for using Salt pillars.

-The pillar top file defines which pillars apply to which Salt Minions (Note: The ellipsis is not part of the syntax, it serves to illustrate there are a large number of Salt Minions):
+The pillar top file defines which pillars apply to which Salt Minions:

 `/srv/pillar/top.sls`:
 ```